 Board Members

-There are 14 voting members of the board made up as follows:
+The board is made up as follows:

-• Four appointed professional directors
+• Seven professional directors

-• Four lay members
+• Six lay members

 • The Chair and Secretary are appointed by the Board.